-- 60. This paragraph provides examples of low risk indicators for customers and for products and services which a financial services business may consider when preparing a profile. - (a) Customers Low Risk Indicators - customers whose funds are part of a pooled client money account held in the name of an Appendix C business (see the definition in Appendix C to the Handbook); - customers who are actively employed with a regular source of income which is consistent with the employment being undertaken; - customers who are locally resident retail customers who have a business relationship which is understood by the financial services business; - customers with private wealth, where the source is identified as legitimate; and - customers represented by those whose appointment is subject to court approval or ratification (such as executors).
+60. This paragraph provides examples of low risk indicators for customers and for products and services which a financial services business may consider when preparing a profile.

+(a) Customers - Low Risk Indicators

+- customers whose funds are part of a pooled client money account held in the name of an Appendix C business (see the definition in Appendix C to the Handbook); - customers who are actively employed with a regular source of income which is consistent with the employment being undertaken; - customers who are locally resident retail customers who have a business relationship which is understood by the financial services business; and - customers represented by those whose appointment is subject to court approval or ratification (such as executors).